#Solar100’s Jigar Shah and Van Skilling on the Evolution of the Solar Asset Class

 VS: I certainly do.
 Let’s look at an industry I’m very familiar with: consumer credit.
 Today, consumer debt drives the U.S. economy.
 And the fuel for that consumer debt is the consumer credit data, which allows the debt to be incurred and repaid.

-Ten years from now, I both hope and expect solar, as a growing source of clean energy, to be our largest source of energy.
+Ten years from now, I both hope and expect solar, as a growing source of clean energy, [will] be our largest source of energy.
 So having the data to support that growth and to allow it, I think, is very important.

 Credit has been around for thousands of years, but it's really a relatively new business.
-Credit as we know it now was actually started in the 1930s by Sears, who was the Amazon of their time.
+Credit as we know it now was actually started in the 1930s by Sears, which was the Amazon of their time.
 A substantial number of houses in America had a Sears catalog, and you ordered whatever you needed from the Sears catalog.
 And so Sears kept credit records of their own customers.

 As an industry, credit really didn't take off until 1950 when Diners Club came up with a credit card.
-With that success came other credit card companies: American Express, VISA, and MasterCard .
+With that success came other credit card companies: American Express, Visa and MasterCard.
 These were credit companies, but they maintained their information on pieces of paper in these high-tech devices called Rolodexes, and they communicated between their offices by telephone.

 In late 1960, one of the founders of TRW, which became Experian, said, "There's going to be a cashless society that captures data on computers.
 And we know more about using computers for data than anybody else.
 So we have to get into this business."